thommiano/neural-doodle/README.rst

 Neural Doodle
 =============

-Do you want to use a deep neural network to borrow the skills of other artists and turn your two-bit doodles into fine artworks?
-Look no further!
+Use a deep neural network to borrow the skills of real artists and turn your two-bit doodles into masterpieces!
 This project is an implementation of `Semantic Style Transfer <http://arxiv.org/abs/1603.01768>`_ (Champandard, 2016), based on the `Neural Patches <http://arxiv.org/abs/1601.04589>`_ algorithm (Li 2016).

-Using the ``doodle.py`` script, you can generate an image by using three images as inputs: the original style, its annotated-version, your own doodle, and optionally a target image.
-The algorithm will then extract annotated patches from the style image, and incrementally transfer them over to the target image based on how closery they match.
+The ``doodle.py`` script generates an image by using three or four images as inputs: the original style and its annotation, and a target content image (optional) with its annotation (a.k.a. your doodle).
+The algorithm then extracts annotated patches from the style image, and incrementally transfers them over to the target image based on how closely they match.

 **NOTE**: This project is possible thanks to the `nucl.ai Conference <http://nucl.ai/>`_ on **July 18-20**.
 Join us in **Vienna**!